-Georgetown University Library Special Collections Research Center Reproductions and Permissions Policy
+Georgetown University Library, Booth Family Center for Special Collections Reproductions and Permissions Policy

-The Georgetown University Library Special Collections Research Center (SCRC) will consider requests for reproductions of specific items from its collections subject to limitations imposed by U.S. Copyright Law, donor restrictions, curatorial approval, conservation and security concerns, and available resources, as stipulated in the following policy.
+The Georgetown University Library, Booth Family Center for Special Collections (BFCSC) will consider requests for reproductions of specific items from its collections subject to limitations imposed by U.S. Copyright Law, donor restrictions, curatorial approval, conservation and security concerns, and available resources, as stipulated in the following policy.
 This policy applies to both on- and off-site researchers.

 - Reproductions of published material without the permission of the copyright holder are restricted by federal law to excerpts (not the whole) of books, articles, essays, etc., and to scholarly, noncommercial use only.

 - Reproductions of unpublished material, such as correspondence, all papers, and photographs from manuscripts collections, are permitted if the copy/literary rights to the collection have been transferred to Georgetown University or if permission is granted by the original owner or executor of the papers.
 For each collection, please check with staff.

 - Reproductions of any published material from the Georgetown University Archives are permitted.
 Reproductions of department/office files are prohibited without the written consent of the generating department/office and of the university archivist.

 - Written permission must be obtained from the owners of the copy/literary rights and from Georgetown University for any publication or commercial use of reproductions.
 The permission granted by Georgetown University Library to use reproductions of material held in BFCSC does not constitute and may not be substituted for permission from the owner of the copy/literary rights, which it is the direct responsibility of the user to obtain.

 - Reproductions of extremely aged and fragile material will not be permitted.
 Reproductions will not be made from books, newspapers, and serials that can be found elsewhere in the library or from an online source.